 Certain types of crackers aren't the best choice when you're trying to lose weight and reduce your chronic disease risks.
 But you can include specific varieties of healthy crackers — in moderation — in any reduced-calorie meal plan and effectively lose weight.

-Healthy Vs. Unhealthy
+Healthy Crackers Versus Unhealthy

 Crackers are commonly labeled as unhealthy because many varieties are highly processed.
 They are also made with refined grains and contain lots of sodium.
 Refined grains generally provide less fiber, protein, vitamins and minerals than whole-grain foods.

 Calories in Crackers

 Approximately five low-sodium whole-wheat crackers contain about 90 calories, according to the U.S. Department of Agriculture's National Nutrient Database for Standard Reference.
 This is a reasonable number of calories to include as a snack in a reduced-calorie diet.

 Concerns About Carbs

 Though five low-sodium, whole-wheat crackers contain about 14 grams of carbohydrates, they provide fewer than 2 grams of dietary protein.
-Aim to obtain at least 45 percent but no more than 65 percent of your calories from carbs, notes the Institute of Medicine -- which is 135 to 195 grams daily when eating 1,200 calories a day.
+Aim to obtain at least 45 percent but no more than 65 percent of your calories from carbs, notes the Institute of Medicine — which is 135 to 195 grams daily when eating 1,200 calories a day.

 Try low-sodium, low-fat cottage cheese, low-fat milk or yogurt, black or pinto beans, grilled chicken cubes, unsalted nuts and seeds or reduced-fat, low-sodium cheese with your crackers to complete your healthy snack and help you shed pounds.

-- U.S. Department of Agriculture National Nutrient Database for Standard Reference Release 26: Basic Report: 18429, Crackers, Whole-Wheat, Low Salt
+- U.S. Department of Agriculture National Nutrient Database for Standard Reference Release 26: "Basic Report: 18429, Crackers, Whole-Wheat, Low Salt"

-- National Heart, Lung and Blood Institute: How Are Overweight and Obesity Treated?
+- National Heart, Lung and Blood Institute: "Healthy Eating Plan"

-- American Journal of Clinical Nutrition: Protein, Weight Management and Satiety
+- American Journal of Clinical Nutrition: "Protein, Weight Management and Satiety"

-- Institute of Medicine: Dietary Reference Intakes: Macronutrients
+- Institute of Medicine: "Dietary Reference Intakes: Macronutrients"